dest_italy_campania_amalfi-coast_theme_car_driving_bridge-gettyimages-170423947

 Finally, don’t cross borders in Europe without first informing the rental company.
 If you are heading into a non-EU country, you may be required to have additional documentation as well as insurance coverage in all the locations you’ll be visiting.

-Rules of the road in Italy
+Rules of the road in Italy.

 When driving in Italy, you’ll naturally need to pay attention to the rules, some of which differ from those in the US.
 Keep reading to learn everything about Italian driving rules.

-Minimum driving age
+Minimum driving age.

-Speed limits
+Speed limits in Italy.

 The speed limit for driving in residential areas is either 50km/h (about 30mph) or 70km/h (about 45mph), depending on the street.
-Outside urban areas, the limit goes up to 90km/h (about 55mph) or 110km/h (about 70mph), while on the motorway, or the autostrada, the speed limit is 130km/h (about 80mph).
+Outside urban areas, the limit goes up to 90km/h (about 55mph) or 110km/h (about 70mph), while on the highway, or the autostrada, the speed limit is 130km/h (about 80mph).

 Cars with trailers and camper vans have lower speed limits, with the maximum on the highways being 80km/h (about 50mph) and 100km/h (about 60mph) respectively.
 As with other European countries, speed limits will be posted in km/h only (however, the speedometer will also indicate that type of measurement).